Peeves Peeves

 as in guaranteed you will lose up to ten pounds.
 This weasel phrase sounds as if it were making a commitment, but it actually promises nothing.

-41. The phrase fighting a fish
+62. The phrase Fighting a Fish

 There is no way a fish on the end of a line can harm the angler.
+It should be called tormenting a fish.

-42. Combustion engines
+64. Combustion engines

 I could spit that we are still using 19th century combustion engines that waste fuel, pollute the air and make unnecessary noise.
 The people who really burn me up are those drive deliberately noisy, oversized or polluting cars and motorcycles, or who take powered vehicles into wilderness areas.
 They have the same fuck-you attitude as cigar smokers who enjoy stinking up entire city blocks just to annoy people.
 Another in the class are those that decorate large rocks with chewing gum.